The Haverford & Record A public archive · updated June 2026

 Feb 6, 2026

-A notable pattern: most corrective action — the apology, the policy revisions, the bans — arrives in the week before or the day after an external event (Congressional testimony, a viral video).
-Very little arrives on its own.
+A notable pattern: corrective action arrives in the week before, or the day after, an external event — rarely on its own.

 Voices

-Jewish students said they could not speak Hebrew in public, engage in mannerisms that would identify them as Jewish, and that they had to hide their beliefs and identities to avoid harassment.
-One plaintiff described hearing fellow Haverford students say that “Jews exaggerate the Holocaust” and that “Jews are white and privileged.” — From the complaint in Jews at Haverford v.
-The Corporation of Haverford College.
-National Review summary · Docket
+Jewish students said they could not speak Hebrew in public, engage in mannerisms that would identify them as Jewish, and had to hide their beliefs to avoid harassment.
+From the federal complaint · National Review

-National Jewish and pro-Israel organizations have made Haverford a named case study in campus antisemitism.
-Below: who has weighed in, and where to get help if you or someone you know is facing a similar situation on another campus.
+National Jewish and pro-Israel organizations have named Haverford College as a case study in campus antisemitism.
+Below: who has weighed in, and where to get help.

 The Deborah Project

-Gave Haverford an F on its Campus Antisemitism Report Card.
-The ADL’s own “Antisemitism 101” workshop on campus was the one that was disrupted.
+Gave Haverford College an F. The ADL’s own workshop on campus was disrupted.

-Runs the Campus Antisemitism Legal Line (CALL) — a hotline that connects students and families facing campus antisemitism with lawyers for a free review.
+Runs the Campus Antisemitism Legal Line (CALL) for free legal review.

 StandWithUs